 What we’re talking about here is creating a new audience—one that you haven’t marketed or communicated with—in previous campaign efforts.

-For example, we recently worked with a health system client who had traditionally invested their marketing dollars into reaching consumer prospective patient audiences.
+For example, we worked with a health system client who had traditionally invested their marketing dollars into reaching consumer prospective patient audiences.
 When we began collaborating on a new service line marketing campaign, we saw an opportunity to engage referring providers, who typically drove new patients for the particular service line we were tasked with marketing.

 We added referring providers to our targeting and segmentation—referring physicians became Audience X in the campaign—a new audience.